 An Interactive Session for HCI 2011

-The personal side-project began in July 2009 & started shortly after attending a series of Design, IA & HCI conferences in London, England.
+This personal side-project started in July 2009 shortly after attending a series of Design, IA & HCI conferences in London, England.

-It originally intended to capture conversations, but has since expanded to thousands of events & topics within the fields of Interaction Design and User Experience Design throughout the Web and Social Media.
+It originally intended to capture conversations trends, but later expanded to thousands of events & topics within the fields of Interaction Design and Experience Design throughout the Web and Social Media.

-To date, it has captured over 268 million conversations, topics, links & tags by millions of unique users across the globe.
+To date, the project captured over 268 million conversations, topics, links, tags & trends by millions of unique users across the world.

-250+ million conversations by thousands across the globe
+250+ million conversations patterns by thousands across the globe

-The project aims to help identify & visualize trends in language, conversations, locations and contexts as well as the relationships created within various fields including Design, User Experience and Interaction Design.
+The project aimed to help identify & visualize trends in language, conversation, sentiment, tone and different contexts through connected conversations within topics such as Design, User Experience and Interaction Design.

 In 2011, the project was presented at the 25th British Computer Society HCI Conference in Newcastle, England.

-The visualizations from the project is giving insights to patterns of language used around the world.
+The visualizations from the project provided insights to social sentiments & pattern use of language around the world.

 The session was hosted at Culture Lab, part of Newcastle’s HCI community, and the centre for interdisciplinary creative practice at Newcastle University.